Blood glucose, glucagon and insulin response to protein

 Or does it turn into glucose ‘like chocolate cake’?

 - Richard Feinman says that “…after digestion and absorption, amino acids not used for protein synthesis may be trashed.
 The nitrogen is converted to ammonia which is converted to urea and excreted.
-The remaining carbon skeleton can be used for energy either directly or converted to ketone bodies, particularly on a very low carbohydrate diet.”
+The remaining carbon skeleton can be utilized for energy either directly or converted to ketone bodies, particularly on a very low carbohydrate diet.”

 - Richard Bernstein says “Dietary protein is not the only source of amino acids.
 The proteins of your muscles continually receive amino acids from and return them to the bloodstream.
 This constant flux ensures that amino acids are always available in the blood for conversion to glucose (gluconeogenesis) by the liver or to protein by the muscles and vital organs.”